Sports are often referred to as fun and games. And they are, but they are far more than that.

 Wayne G. McDonnell, Jr. is Clinical Associate Professor of Sports Management and NYU’s “Business of Baseball” Professor.
 He is a regular contributor to Forbes.com’s Sports Money web site and has his own blog for Forbes called “The Dr. Baseball Chronicles.”
 He is also a regular media commentator on issues regarding the game of baseball, appearing on the MLB Network, Bloomberg, NBC, FOX, SportsNet New York and the YES Network.
 Previously, he was a financial analyst and accountant at Madison Square Garden.

 Lee Igel is Associate Professor at NYU.
 He is a regular contributor to Forbes.com.
 He served as program adviser to senior executives of large corporations and professional service firms, entertainers, and elite competitive athletes at an acclaimed medical and wellness facility in New York.
 He also trained in the player development department of a Major League Baseball club.
-His teaching and writing focus on understanding patterns of decision-making and perception.
+His teaching and writing focus on behavioral insights and decision-making.

 Our Media Team2>